DanyEVO/Algorithms/README.md

-# Sorting Algorithms
+# Algorithms
-In this project I'll go through a few sorting algorithms.
+In this project I'll go through a few algorithms.